hnyapp/sh-cfddns/README.md

 # Difference from the original family
 -The record name to be updated can be specified with the first argument.
 (I wanted to use it with cron.)
+-Supports changes to cloudflare api.
+(As of 2020/05/04)

 # config
 Change the following variables in the script.